CoRoLab-Berlin/bmi270_python/README.md

 `pip3 install bmi270`

 ## Usage
-Wire the breakout board with these lines : GND, 3V3, SDA, SCL
+Make sure these lines are connected: GND, 3V3, SDA, SCL

+If you are using the SparkFun SPX-17353 BMI270 Breakout Board, you can easily connect them using a 1mm 4-pin JST connector cable. (example: Qwiic cables)

 Make sure that the device is available at `0x68` or `0x69` i2c address by running this command: